 JOB PLACEMENT SERVICES

 Your career goals are clear, you know exactly what you want to do, have the skills and now you may need a little help getting there.
-VIA’s Placement team are experienced and knowledgeable in the methods and techniques of job development, job seeking and client placement.
-We stay on top of the local labor market trends and employment opportunities ion both the private and public sectors.
+VIA’s Placement team is experienced and knowledgeable in the methods and techniques of job development, job seeking, and job placement for the visually impaired.
+We stay on top of the local labor market trends and employment opportunities in both the private and public sectors.
 Our staff is experienced in:

 TIPS FOR THE WORKPLACE